ni-webtech/mpr-4/README.md

 --------------------------------------------------------------------------------
 Copyright (c) 2003-2012 Embedthis Software, LLC.
 All Rights Reserved.
-Embedthis and Ejscript are trademarks of Embedthis Software, LLC.
+Embedthis and MPR are trademarks of Embedthis Software, LLC.
 Other brands and their products are trademarks of their respective holders.

 See LICENSE.TXT for software license details.